Sangi19/instagram-react-clone/README.md

 - download the Nodejs from the following link (https://nodejs.org/en/)

-To download the latest version of npm, on the command line, run the following command:
+To download the latest version of npm, on the VS Code, run the following command:

 - npm install -g npm